MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Discussion

-An alternative scenario invokes the contribution from the class of very massive stars (VMS, M$_{\star}\gtrsim100$~\MSun).
-As proposed e.g. by \cite{vink_vms_2024}, such stars are luminous WNh which evolve vertically in the HR diagram to become classical WR stars (cWR) at later times, have large convective cores leading to chemically homogeneity, and are expected to drive strong, nitrogen-enriched stellar winds, making them robust candidates for polluting the surrounding ISM within the early phases of galaxy formation (due to their large mass-loss rates and relatively slow wind velocities).
-Moreover, they could also account for the strong \HeII emission, if the correct mass-loss rate at the optically thin-thick transition point is implemented \citep{Vink_WR_massloss_2011, Vink_WR_massloss_2012, Sabhahit_VMS_2023}.
-However, telling spectral signatures of cWR from those of VMS is not trivial, especially in galaxies characterised by extended star-formation histories.
+An alternative scenario invokes the contribution from the class of "very massive stars" (VMS, M$_{\star}\gtrsim100$~\MSun).
+As proposed, for example, by \cite{vink_vms_2024}, such stars are luminous WNh that evolve vertically in the Hertzsprung-Russell (HR) diagram to become classical WR stars (cWR) at later times, have large convective cores leading to chemically homogeneity, and are expected to drive strong, nitrogen-enriched stellar winds, making them robust candidates for polluting the surrounding ISM within the early phases of galaxy formation (due to their large mass-loss rates and relatively slow wind velocities).
+Moreover, they could also account for the strong \HeII emission, if the correct mass-loss rate is implemented at the optically thin-thick transition point \citep{Vink_WR_massloss_2011, Vink_WR_massloss_2012, Sabhahit_VMS_2023}.
+However, identifying spectral signatures of cWR from those of VMS is not trivial, especially in galaxies characterized by extended star-formation histories.